1 833 230 0292

 We are working to reduce and optimize the materials used in packaging.
 24t of paper was saved in 2017 by optimizing shoe boxes.

 Salomon has also recently joined the European Outdoor Group Single Use Plastics Project to work at the industry level to find solutions.

-- Scale up the implementaion of circular economy projects
+- Scale up the implementation of circular economy projects

-- Work at the industry level to develop a common too (like Higg index) for winter sports equipment
+- Work at the industry level to develop a common tool (like Higg index) for winter sports equipment

-- Integrate MSI within Salomon product developement tool
+- Integrate MSI within Salomon product development tool

 PFC is an abbreviartion for fluorinated chemicals that are used in the production of Durable Water Repellent (DWR) finishes and waterproof membranes in outdoor apparel.
 Some substances used have been named by a recent report by Greenpeace, highlighting a high concentration of hazardous compounds in a large number of outdoor jacket and shoe samples.